SujalAhrodia/30_Days_Of_Code/README.md

 If  is even and in the inclusive range of  to , print Not Weird If  is even and in the inclusive range of  to , print Weird If  is even and greater than , print Not Weird
+>2.
+Write a function to find the longest common prefix string amongst an array of strings.
+If there is no common prefix, return an empty string "".